Cs-Sahil/Recimeal_app/ARCHITECTURE.md

 ### Objects (Domain Specific Objects)
 **Recipe** class holds information about a recipe, including name, instruction and map of ingredients.
 It has a method to add ingredients and retrieve its own attributes.
-**Ingredient** is a class with name and amount for an ingredient on the recipe.
+**Ingredient** is a class with name and unit of measurement for an ingredient on the recipe.

 ### Persistance (Data Layer)
 **RecipePersistance** is a stub class that allows insertion, deletion and updating for a stub database.
 It keeps this data in an ArrayList of *Recipe*.
 This list serves as the list of recipes the user can browse through and view.